Difference Between Rechargeable And Non-Rechargeable Batteries

 • Applications: Rechargeable batteries are commonly used in applications that will be used multiple times, such as in digital cameras, laptop computers, and cell phones.
 Non-rechargeable batteries are typically used in applications that are only used once and then disposed of, such as smoke detectors and remote controls.

-See Also: Difference Between Electric Motors And Generators
+See Also: Difference Between Earthing And Grounding

 How Batteries Work?